Your day-by-day itinerary

 Arrival in the Haa Valley

 The Haa River runs right through the valley and is surrounded by imposing mountain peaks.
 You’ll also see an Indian military base as you enter the valley, perhaps something of an eyesore in this otherwise pristine area.
 You’ll spend tonight in a traditional Bhutanese guest house in the town of Haa – after the groups visiting Haa valley on a day trip leave, you’ll have this beautiful place to yourself.
 The afternoon is free to take a walk through the valley.
-Most tour operators only offer the Haa valley as a day tour from Paro.
-We feel that the Haa valley is so peaceful, that you need to take the time to soak up the atmosphere.
+Most tour operators only offer the Haa valley as a day tour from Paro, but we feel that the Haa valley is so peaceful, that you need to take the time to soak up the atmosphere.

 Departure from the Haa Valley